As a student, you’ll get hands-on clinical experience working in one of four urban, culturally-diverse neighborhoods in Grand Rapids.

 You will learn the health care strengths and needs of these neighborhoods and have the chance to engage in service-learning and neighborhood renewal.
 Working with people in their own environment will give you a context when you are getting clinical experience in the hospital.

-The nursing department curriculum flows from the mission of the college to prepare students to be agents of reconciliation and renewal in our world.
-Join us in continuing the college's commitment to service learning and community partnerships.
+The nursing department curriculum flows from the mission of the university to prepare students to be agents of reconciliation and renewal in our world.
+Join us in continuing the university's commitment to service learning and community partnerships.

-Heartside neighborhood works with a large homeless population.
-As a student, you will learn to listen to the voice of the patient and their environment.
+- As a student in the Heartside neighborhood, you will work with a large homeless population, listen to the voice of the patient, and account for their environment.

 Current Research in the Neighborhoods